pereirinha/woocommerce-variation-details-on-page-product/tags/3.0.2/readme.txt

 On default environments, this plugin works out of the box.

 = Features =
-* Your can use the shortcode [mp_wc_vdopp_variations] and hook there the visibility of your details.
 * If your product is set to be variable and you have also set size and/or weight on each your predefined attributes, this plugin will show those details within other meta details.
-* Support version WooCommerce 2.0.*
+* Support nightly version WooCommerce 2.0.*.
 * Choose the place holder to show variations.
 * Choose data id/class of displayed data for CSS design.
 * Choose the selector that triggers show data event.